delvendahl/SCN2A_simulations_HMG/README.md

 # Pyramidal neuron model for studying ***SCN2A*** mutations

 This repository contains NEURON and Python files to simulate the effect of different *SCN2A* mutations in a reconstructed mouse cortical L5 pyramidal neuron.
-This model was used to study the effect of mutations on the firing rate of the pyramidal neuron in the following publication ([Asadollahi et al. 2023](https://doi.org/10.1093/hmg/ddad048)):
+This model was used to study the effect of sodium channel mutations on the firing rate of a pyramidal neuron in the following publication ([Asadollahi et al. 2023](https://doi.org/10.1093/hmg/ddad048)):

 Asadollahi R., Delvendahl I., et al. (2023) Pathogenic *SCN2A* variants cause early-stage dysfunction in patient-derived neurons.
 Human Molecular Genetics, ddad048 (doi:10.1093/hmg/ddad048)